IBE160/SG-M-E-Ds/docs/epics.md

 **Prerequisites:** Story 2.1 (AI Narrative Generation), Story 2.2 (Dynamic Room Description Generation).

 **Technical Notes:** This could involve crafting specific AI prompts that include archetype instructions or using a multi-turn conversation with the AI to guide the narrative generation.
 The archetypes should also generate "narrative constraints" to keep the AI on track.
+This falls under the **Structured Prompting Strategy** to ensure coherence and guide AI generation.

 ### Story 2.4: Dynamic Theme and Location Integration